Murder of Saiful Islam Alif: Reactions

+Financial Grant Handover to Father of Alif by Minister AFM Khalid Hossain.

 Chief Adviser Muhammad Yunus condemned the murder and assured legal action to be taken.
 In addition, various political parties and civil society members issued statements condemning the killing.
 Ameer of Jamaat-e-Islami Shafiqur Rahman condemned the killing, claiming the victim to be a party member.

 After Alif's funeral, Sarjis Alam, a coordinator of the Anti-discrimination Students Movement, addressed the press, calling for a ban on ISKCON.

 In addition, various Islamist organisations like Hefazat-e-Islam Bangladesh, Bangladesh Ulama Parishad, Khelafat Majlish & Bangladesh Islami Chhatra Shibir (the student's wing of the Bangladesh Jamaat-e-Islami) and a section of lawyers under the umbrellas of the Bangladesh Jatiyatabadi Ainjibi Forum (the legal wing of the Bangladesh Nationalist Party) & Bangladesh Supreme Court Bar Association demanded the arrest of those involved in the murder and the banning of ISKCON.
 However, the Bangladesh Supreme Court rejected all pleas to ban ISKCON.

 Chittagong District Bar Association observed a strike on 27 and 28 November to protest the murder of Saiful Islam Alif.

 In a news conference on 28 November, ISKCON denied any kind of involvement in the murder of Alif.